davidlesches/design-resources/README.md

 ## Colors and Palettes

-[Color Hunt](https://colorhunt.co/): Free and open platform for color inspiration with thousands of trendy hand-picked color palettes
+[Color Hunt](https://colorhunt.co/): Free and open platform for color inspiration with thousands of trendy hand-picked color palettes.

 [Coolors](https://coolors.co/): Create the perfect palette or get inspired by thousands of beautiful color schemes.
-Grabient: Beautiful and simple UI for generating web gradients.

 [Khroma](Khroma): Khroma uses AI to learn which colors you like and creates limitless palettes for you to discover, search, and save.

 ## Inspiration
 [Mobbin](https://mobbin.design/): A hand-picked collection of the latest mobile design patterns from apps that reflect the best in design.

 [Landingfolio](https://www.landingfolio.com/): Landingfolio features the best landing page inspiration, templates, resources and examples on the web.

 ## Stock Media